 Watch Our Video

-Grady-White has been building center console boats for over 40 years, so it pretty much has the drill down pat.
-All of the fishy features are here, the hull is made for offshore work at speed, and with a 186-gallon (704 L) fuel tank she should be able to have a range of something on the order of 280 to 300 nautical miles at best cruise, which we reckon would be in the mid to upper 20s (knots, of course) powered by twin 300-hp outboards.
+Grady-White has been building center console boats for more than 40 years, so it pretty much has the drill down pat.
+All of the fishy features are here, the hull is made for offshore work at speed.
+With a 186-gallon (704 L) fuel tank, she should be able to have a range of something on the order of 280 to 300 nautical miles at best cruise, which we reckon would be in the mid to upper 20s (knots, of course) powered by twin 300-hp outboards.
 We have not tested the boat, this is just our best guess based on similar boats and engines we have tested.

 Our research tells us that 27' (8.30 m) is in the sweet spot for offshore fishermen.
 The boat is big enough to get the job done comfortably with four or five anglers aboard, and the price of the boat new is within the budget of successful self-employed entrepreneurs and businessmen who dream all week of blue water action on the weekends.
 While many think of a large center console as primarily a fisherman's boat, enough amenities have been installed to make it very friendly for a boating family.